edulinq/quizgen/question-types.md

 Answers are formatted as an array of objects with the `correct` and `text` fields.
 The value of the `correct` field must be a boolean indicating if this option is the correct answer.
-The value of the `text` field is a Parsed String.
+The value of the `text` field is a parsed string.

 Example Answers Definition:
 ```json